 Effective August 17, 2023, ALPS Fund Services, Inc. ("ALPS") (an affiliate of ALPS Distributors, Inc.), which houses its principal office at 1290 Broadway, Suite 1000, Denver, Colorado 80203, serves as administrator to the Fund.
 The Fund has agreed to pay fees incurred in connection with its administrative activities ("Administration Fees").
 Pursuant to the Services Agreement with the Trust, ALPS will provide operational services to the Fund including, but not limited to, fund accounting and fund administration, and will generally assist in the Fund's operations.
 The Administration Fees are accrued on a daily basis and paid monthly.
-During the period between August 17, 2023 to September 30, 2023 the Fund paid Administrative Fees totaling \$17,671.
+During the period between August 17, 2023 to September 30, 2023 and the period ended September 30, 2024, the Fund paid Administrative Fees totaling \$17,671 and \$159,566, respectively.